NuSkooler/enigma-bbs/docs/msg_networks.md

 # Message Networks
 Message networks are configured in `messageNetworks` section of `config.hjson`.
 Each network type has it's own sub section such as `ftn` for FidoNet Technology Network (FTN) style networks.
+Message Networks tie directly with [Message Areas](msg_conf_area.md) that are also defined in `config.hjson`.

 ## FidoNet Technology Network (FTN)
 FTN networks are configured under the `messageNetworks::ftn` section of `config.hjson`.